Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 The beautiful roof terrace of The Felix 10 (© The Felix 10)

-Besides the numerous viewpoints, several hotels in Lisbon also offer a special view of the city.
-That’s why we’d like to recommend The Felix 10 which we consider one of the most beautiful boutique hotels in Lisbon!
+Besides the city’s many viewpoints, some hotels in Lisbon offer equally amazing views.
+One of our top picks is The Felix 10, which we consider one of the most beautiful boutique hotels in Lisbon.

-From the roof terrace of the hotel, you have a fantastic view of the city.
-It’s most beautiful in the evening, when you enjoy the view of the setting sun with a glass of wine.
-Fantastic!
+From the hotel’s roof terrace, you have a fantastic panorama of the city.
+It’s especially magical in the evening, when you can enjoy the sunset with a glass of wine.
+Simply perfect!